Shane Beamer: South Carolina (assistant coach)

-In 2007, Shane was hired by Steve Spurrier at the University of South Carolina to coach outside linebackers and to serve as the special teams coordinator.
+On February 14, 2007, Beamer was hired by Steve Spurrier at the University of South Carolina to coach outside linebackers and to serve as the special teams coordinator.
 In 2008, the Gamecock defense finished 2nd in pass defense and 13th in total defense nationally.
 His 2009 special teams unit blocked five kicks, tying for the SEC lead and ranking eighth in the nation, while the Gamecock defensive unit finished third in the SEC in total defense and fifteenth in the nation.

-In his final two years in Columbia, Beamer also served as the recruiting coordinator for the Gamecocks.
+In 2009 and 2010, Beamer also served as the recruiting coordinator for the Gamecocks, "setting the foundation for the most successful run in school history".
 The 2009 class was ranked 12th best in the nation by Scout.com and Rivals.com and included future NFL Draft picks Stephon Gillmore and Alshon Jeffery.
 Both the 2010 and 2011 recruiting classes ranked in the top 25 and included future South Carolina stars and NFL players Marcus Lattimore and Connor Shaw.

 Virginia Tech

-Beamer joined his father in Blacksburg in 2011 as the running backs coach.
+On February 14, 2011, it was announced that Beamer would join his father in Blacksburg as the running backs coach.
 In his first year, he coached the school's single season rushing record holder, All-American and ACC Player of the Year, David Wilson.
 Wilson was subsequently drafted in the first round by the New York Giants.

-Beamer accepted Wake Forest game plan information prior to Virginia Tech's game against the Demon Deacons in 2014.
-The information was provided by Demon Deacons radio analyst Tommy Elrod, a former Wake Forest player and assistant coach who was at the center of what became the "Wakeyleaks" scandal.
+The 2014 season was notable in Beamer's career for several reasons.
+Firstly, Beamer accepted Wake Forest game plan information prior to Virginia Tech's game against the Demon Deacons.
+The information was provided by Demon Deacons radio analyst Tommy Elrod, a former Wake Forest player and assistant coach who was at the center of what became the "WakeyLeaks" scandal.
 Virginia Tech eventually lost the game 6–3 in overtime after a 0–0 tie in regulation.
 The accusations came to light in 2016 when Beamer had moved on to an assistant coach position at the University of Georgia.
 Beamer denies providing the information to the coaching staff or players but was fined $25,000 by Georgia for his part in the scandal.

+Beamer was also the acting head coach in the 2014 Military Bowl, as his father took a break from coaching to undergo throat surgery.
+The Hokies won by a score of 33–17.

+On November 1, 2015, Frank Beamer announced he would be retiring at the end of the season.

 Georgia

-Beamer was hired on January 5, 2016 to serve on Kirby Smart's staff as the tight ends coach and special teams coordinator.
+On January 5, 2016, days after his father's retirement, Beamer was hired by the University of Georgia to serve on Kirby Smart's staff as the tight ends coach and special teams coordinator.
 He coached several future NFL talents during his stint in Athens, including placekicker Rodrigo Blankenship and tight end Charlie Woerner.
+In 2016, Georgia ranked 112th in net punting average and 116th in kickoff return defense.
+By 2017, Georgia ranked 8th in net punting average and 40th in kickoff return defense, as well as 20th in kickoff return average, and Beamer appeared in his second national championship game.